NaveenTedla14/SparkrockChallenge/README.md

 1. Install Node.js

-Cypress requires Node.jsto run.
-If you don't have Node.jsinstalled, download and install it from the official Node.js website.
+Cypress requires Node.js to run.
+If you don't have Node.js installed, download and install it from the official Node.js website.

 2. Install Cypress